-- The fight was shown live on limited pay-per-view and on closed-circuit television at between 1,500 and 1,600 locations, with about three million seats, in the United States and Canada.
-The fight was also televised in over 75 other countries.
+- The fight was available on pay-per-view to about three million homes in the United States, and there were between 1,500 and 1,600 closed circuit locations, with about three million seats, in the United States and Canada.
+The fight was also televised in about 75 foreign countries.

 - HBO paid $3.1 million for the delayed rights and showed the fight five times between April 11 and April 18.

 - According to Bob Arum, the fight grossed $78 million.

 - Hagler had made 12 successful defenses of the World Middleweight Championship, which he won with a third-round TKO of Alan Minter in London, England, on September 27, 1980.

 - Hagler and Leonard fought for the WBC title only.
 The WBA stripped Hagler for not fighting Herol Graham, its top-ranked contender.
 The IBF did not strip Hagler, but it refused to sanction the fight and said the title would be declared vacant if Hagler should lose to Leonard.

 - Hagler had not lost a fight since dropping a ten-round unanimous to Willie (the Worm) Monroe on March 9, 1976.
 Hagler would defeat Monroe twice in 1977, winning by a 12th-round TKO on February 15 and by a second-round TKO on August 23.

 - Leonard, who held the Undisputed World Welterweight Championship from 1981 to 1982 and the WBA Junior Middleweight Championship in 1981, had never fought as a middleweight.